 - Exhaustion: being “on” all day, policing every move.

-We usually argue with the critic or obey it.
-Both increase its power.
+We usually respond in two ways: we argue with the critic or we obey it.
+Both keep it powerful.
 ACT offers a third path: defusion.
-For a deeper explainer of ACT skills, see Self-Compassion Research and WHO AI Guidance on safe digital self-help.

 Tame, Don’t Eliminate — The ACT Defusion Shift